phpbb/documentation/development/start/install.rst

 Please note that this conversion process may take quite some time and depending on your hosting provider this may result in it failing (due to web server resource limits or other timeout issues).
 If this is the case, you should ask your provider if they are willing to allow the convert script to temporarily exceed their limits (be nice and they will probably be quite helpful).
 If your host is unwilling to increase the limits to run the convertor, please see this article for performing the conversion on your local machine: `Knowledge Base - Offline Conversions <https://www.phpbb.com/kb/article/offline-conversions/>`_

 Once completed, your board should be immediately available.
-If you encountered errors, you should report the problems to our bug tracker or seek help via our forums (see `5.
-Reporting Bugs`_ for details).
+If you encountered errors, you should report the problems to our bug tracker or seek help via our forums (see :ref:`5.
+Reporting Bugs` for details).

 6.iii.
 Things to do after conversion
 ------------------------------------